Multimode Jahn-Teller Effect in Negatively Charged Nitrogen-Vacancy Center in Diamond

-The DFT calculations utilized the projector augmented wave (PAW) method with spin polarization, implemented in VASP\cite{Kresse96}.
-Hybrid density (HSE06)\cite{Heyd03} functional were employed as the exchange-correlation functionals in the geometry optimization and adiabatic potential energy surface (APES) calculations.
-A kinetic energy cutoff of 400 eV (HSE06) for the plane wave basis set and the $\Gamma$ point for k-point sampling were employed.
-A 216-atom ($3 \times 3 \times 3$) cubic supercells with the box length of $3a_{0} =10.632 {\AA}$ (HSE06) were used, where $a_{0}$ is the diamond lattice constant optimized by DFT calculation.
-A standard fraction of screened Fock exchange $\mu =0.2$ and the default value of mixing parameter $a = 0.25$ were utilized in the HSE06 calculations\cite{Heyd03}.
-A high-symmetry (HS) $C_{3v}$ configuration of the NV center in the excited state is obtained by the geometry optimization with an average electronic occupation in each of the $\bar{e}$ orbitals, ($\bar{e} _{x})^{0.5} (\bar{e}_{y})^{0.5}$(Fig. 1, middle).
-Using this optimized configuration, the energies $E^{M}_{HS}$ and $E^{S}_{HS}$ of the NV center with an integer occupation $(\bar{e}_{x})^{1}(\bar{e}_{y})^{0}$ for the lower branch and $(\bar{e}_{x})^{0} (\bar{e} _{y})^{1}$ for the upper branch of the excited state respectively are calculated.
-These two energies have a small difference due to the origin of DFT calculations\cite{Daul97,Zlatar09}.
-Then, geometry optimization proceeds with $C_{1h}$ symmetry constraints, resulting in low symmetry (LS) $C_{1h}$ structures.
-The APES of the yielding different LS $C_{1h}$ structures contains geometries: three energy minima ($G_{M}$) with electornic occupation $(\bar{a}^{''})^{1} (\bar{a} ^{'})^{0}$ and three saddle points ($G_{S}$) with electornic occupation $(\bar{a}^{'})^{1} (\bar{a} ^{''})^{0}$ as shown in Fig. 2(b).
-The energies $E^{M}_{LS}$ for $G_{M}$ and $E^{M}_{LS}$ for $G_{S}$ are calculated.
-By varying the coordinates of ions, the energy of other points in APES can be obtained.
-In the high symmetry geometry ($G_{HS}$) (Fig. 1: middle) the three C atoms adjacent to the vacancy site are equivalent, forming an equilateral triangle.
-For $G_{M}$ and $G_{S}$ in the LS structure, the atomic bond between two of the three C atoms ($C_{2}$ and $C_{3}$) near the vacancy is elongated (Fig. 1: right) or compressed (Fig. 1: left) resulting in inducing two low-symmetry isosceles triangles.
+The high-symmetry (HS) $C_{3v}$ configuration of the NV center in the excited state is obtained by geometry optimization with equal fractional occupation of the two degenerate $\bar{e}$ orbitals, ($\bar{e} _{x})^{0.5} (\bar{e}_{y})^{0.5}$ (Fig. 1, middle).
+Starting from this structure, total energies $E^{M}_{HS}$ and $E^{S}_{HS}$ were calculated using integer occupations $(\bar{e}_{x})^{1}(\bar{e}_{y})^{0}$ and $(\bar{e}_{x})^{0} (\bar{e} _{y})^{1}$, corresponding to the lower and upper branches of the excited state, respectively.
+The small energy difference between these two configurations originates from the approximate nature of DFT\cite{Daul97,Zlatar09}.
+Subsequent geometry optimization were carried out under $C_{1h}$ symmetry constraints, yielding low-symmetry (LS) configurations.
+The resulting APES consists of three equivalent minima ($G_{M}$) with electronic occupation $(\bar{a}^{''})^{1} (\bar{a} ^{'})^{0}$ and three saddle points ($G_{S}$) with electronic occupation $(\bar{a}^{'})^{1} (\bar{a} ^{''})^{0}$ as shown in Fig. 2(b).
+The corresponding energies $E^{M}_{JT}$ and $E^{S}_{JT}$ were obtained, and the energies at other points on the APES were determined by varying the ionic coordinates.
+In the HS geometry ($G_{HS}$) the three carbon atoms adjacent to the vacancy are equivalent and form an equilateral triangle (Fig. 1: middle).
+In contrast, in the LS configurations, the C–C bonds between two of these atoms is elongated or compressed (Fig. 1: right and left), resulting in two geometrically distinct isosceles triangles.
 The calculated JT parameters can be found in Table I.